A generalization of operads based on subgraph contractions: Examples of contractads

-So, to complete the proof it suffices to construct an inverse map $\iota: \RST^{\vee}\rightarrow \Pop$.
+To complete the proof, it suffices to construct an inverse map $\iota: \RST^{\vee}\rightarrow \Pop$.
 We define the section $\iota$ inductively by the rule where $\star_{\Pop}$ stands for the star product in $\Pop$, defined in a similar way.
-It remains to verify that this correspondence does not depend on the permutation of $T_i$.
-This part is proved analogously to \cite[Th.~1.9]{chapoton2001pre} using \textbf{Lemma}~\ref{lemma:prelieidentity}.
-By the construction, we see that the map $\iota$ is a morphism of contractads.
-Since compositions $\iota\circ \pi$ and $\pi\circ\iota$ are identity on the generator $\mu$, we conclude that $\pi$ and $\iota$ are inverse to each other. \end{proof}
+It remains to verify that this correspondence does not depend on the order of $T_i$.
+This part is proved analogously to \cite[Th.~1.9]{chapoton2001pre} using Lemma~\ref{lemma:prelieidentity}.
+By construction, we see that the map $\iota$ is a morphism of contractads.
+Since compositions $\iota\circ \pi$ and $\pi\circ\iota$ are the identity maps on the generator $\mu$, we conclude that $\pi$ and $\iota$ are inverse to each other. \end{proof}